ansys/pyfluent-visualization/README.rst

    :alt: Black

-A Python wrapper for Ansys fluent visualization
+A Python wrapper for Ansys Fluent visualization

 How to install